gau-nernst/learn-cuda/3_matmul_simt/README.md

 v6a (remove bounds check. vectorized global memory access)         |         6.60 |      72.27% |           320.89
 v6b (transpose A in shared memory)                                 |         5.66 |      84.28% |           202.24

+Lessons learned:

+- Tiling: block-level (shared memory cache), warp-level, and thread-level (register cache) (though I don't see much benefits for warp tiling)
+- Vectorized memory access: not sure why it helps as we already use 128-byte memory transaction.
+Perhaps it reduces number of instructions and thus better pipelining?
+- Avoid bank conflicts by padding shared memory (not used in table above as gain is not significant).
+There are more sophisticated shared memory layouts that I have yet to understand.
+- Double buffering: use double amount of shared memory, but don't need to `__syncthreads()` after computation code -> better data loading and computation interleaving.
+Not used in table above as gain is not significant.

 ## CuBLAS `cutlass_80_simt_sgemm_256x128_8x4_nn_align1`

 ncu output of an ideal kernel